OWRC/interpolants/index.md

 1. the geological layering for the area;
 1. the groundwater flow system; and
-1. its linkage to the region's surface waters and climatologies.
+1. linkages to the region's surface waters and climatologies.

 **The ORMGP has the need to:**